Bing Crosby: Sports

+Crosby had a keen interest in sports.

+Football

+In the 1930s, his friend and former college classmate, Gonzaga head coach Mike Pecarovich, appointed Crosby as an assistant football coach.

+Golf

 Crosby was also an avid golfer.
 He first took up golf at age 12 as a caddy.
 Crosby was already spending much time on the golf course while touring the country in a vaudeville act or with Paul Whiteman's orchestra in the mid to late 1920s.
 Eventually, Crosby became accomplished at the sport, at his best reaching a two handicap.
 Crosby competed in both the British and U.S. Amateur championships, was a five-time club champion at Lakeside Golf Club in Hollywood, and once made a hole-in-one on the 16th hole at Cypress Point.

-In 1937, Crosby hosted the first 'Crosby Clambake', a pro-am tournament at Rancho Santa Fe Golf Club in Rancho Santa Fe, California, the event's location prior to World War II.
-After the war, the event resumed play in 1947 on golf courses in Pebble Beach, where it has been played ever since.
+In 1937, Crosby hosted the first 'Bing Crosby Clambake', a pro-am golf tournament at Rancho Santa Fe Golf Club in Rancho Santa Fe, California, the event's location from 1937 to 1947.
+Crosby's golf tournaments, which included Hollywood celebrities matched against professionals, drew great crowds to the area.
+After 1947, the tournament was moved to the Monterey Peninsula, not far from San Francisco.After the war, the event resumed play in 1947 on golf courses in Pebble Beach, where it has been played ever since.
 Now the AT&T Pebble Beach Pro-Am, the tournament is a staple of the PGA Tour, having featured Hollywood stars and other celebrities.

 In 1950, Crosby became the third person to win the William D. Richardson award, which is given to a non-professional golfer "who has consistently made an outstanding contribution to golf".
 In 1978, he and Bob Hope were voted the Bob Jones Award, the highest honor given by the United States Golf Association in recognition of distinguished sportsmanship.
 Crosby is a member of the World Golf Hall of Fame, having been inducted in 1978.

+Horse Breeding and racing

+Crosby bred horses in Rancho Santa Fe, near Del Mar, California.
+In 1936, William Quigley approached Bing Crosby with a proposal to build a horse racing track on the site of the San Diego County Fairgrounds in Del Mar.
+Crosby agreed and was able to convince many friends and figures from Hollywood to join them on the project.
+Crosby’s biggest impact on the local sporting scene also came in 1937, when he co-founded the Del Mar Thoroughbred Club and helped build the Del Mar Racetrack.
+Del Mar Race Track opened in 1937.
+A line from a song he recorded to play at the race track, "where the turf meets the surf" became a slogan of Del Mar.